 Who can help you to choose the right location ?

 Choosing the location of a pool is, above all, a matter of common sense.
-With the above advice, you should be able to do it on your own, however, the look of a professional can make the difference and avoid later inconveniences.
+With the above advice, you should be able to do it on your own, however, the help of a professional can make a huge difference and avoid problems down the line.

 If you call on a pool specialist, he will choose the location according to your criteria and draw the swimming pool on the ground; he will also try to simplify access to the site and limit the length of pipes from your home to the pool pump room.

-In conclusion we can say that every pool layout has advantages and disadvantages; a discussion with the family but also with the designer or builder of the pool should allow you to see more clearly and decide objectively the best location.
+In conclusion it’s safe to say every pool layout has advantages and disadvantages; a discussion with your family but also with the designer or builder of the pool should allow you to see more clearly and decide on the best location.